As car insurance costs jump, customer satisfaction with auto insurers is plummeting, according to J.D. Power’s 2023 U.S. Auto Insurance Study.

 As a result of those higher costs, customer satisfaction with auto insurers fell 12 points on a 1,000-point scale, to 822.
 It was the largest decline in two decades.

 J.D.
 Power’s 2023 study is based on a poll of 41,437 car insurance customers.
 It evaluates five facets of customer satisfaction:

 - Policy offerings

-- New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont): Amica Mutual (862)
+- New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont): Geico (836)

 Finding the right auto insurer for you

 If you are unhappy with your car insurance company or rate, you have a great reason to shop around.
-Even if you are satisfied but it’s been a few years since you compared rates, you stand to save money by doing so.
+If you are satisfied with your insurer, you still should compare rates to see if you can save money.